 Professor Hill eventually had the paper published via the New York Journal of Mathematics (NYJM), only for it to vanish from the online journal three days later.
 As it turns out, one of the editorial board members was Benson Farb, who is married to, yep Amie Wilkinson.
 It transpired that Editor-in Chief Mark Steinberger was effectively blackmailed into pulling the paper by half of the journal’s board led by Farb.
 Not satisfied, Professor Wilkinson continued her moral crusade, directing her vitriol at the NYJM and the editorial board, threatening to ‘unfriend’ them on Facebook if they did not sever ties with editor Igor Rivin.
 All this appears more like the insane actions of an angst ridden teenager, rather than a senior professor and yet it worked.

 This isn’t the first or I suspect the last time that scientists have been professionally attacked for researching subject matters that identitarian’s consider ‘out of bounds‘.
 A published study at Brown University concluded that the “exceptionally rapid growth in cases of transgenderism among children and teens is very likely the result of a ‘social contagion'”.
 This outraged transgender activists, who attempted to discredit the author and the methodology, without really scientifically critiquing it.
 The article was subsequently pulled by Brown, with many academics since accusing the university of caving in to this group.
-Ensuring certain potentially uncomfortable areas of study are off limits and the fact identarians are monitoring the boundaries of acceptable academic inquiry is severely disturbing.
+Thus, ensuring certain potentially uncomfortable areas of study are off limits, while identarians are monitor the boundaries of acceptable academic inquiry.
 If you would like to make your own mind up about the paper, feel free to click the link for the original article.

 This directs me to my final area of discussion, which I acknowledge is at the more extreme end of science denial.
 The incident occurred at the University of Cape Town in South Africa.
-A young student there declared “science is a product of western modernity and should be scratched off”.
+Where a young student declared “science is a product of western modernity and should be scratched off”.
 She continued suggesting science needed to start again through an African perspective, which would include witchcraft.